RamonTec/array-course/README.md

 Why? there are a concept called: Memory reference in javascript. that means, each structure is save into a reference in memory.

-So... if we created a clone form the original that created a new structure but with the same reference in memory.
+So... if we created a clone form the original this created a new structure but with the same reference in memory.
 If we modify the original the clone value will change too.

 Mutable is an action that modify the memory refence of an array.
-Inmutable is an action that modify and value but from a difference memory reference, no change the original reference in memory.
+Inmutable is an action that modify a value but from a difference memory reference, no change the original reference in memory.
 ## For-each and for
 Both work for performing interactions on array elements, but what are the differences between them?